What is MATRIX?

 Constipation

 This treatment can cause constipation.
-Constipation means that you are not able to pass stools as often as you normally do.
+Constipation means that you are not able to pass stools (poo) as often as you normally do.
 It can become difficult or painful.
+Here are some tips that may help:

-If you have constipation, your doctor can give you drugs called laxatives to help.
+If you have constipation, contact the hospital on the 24-hour number for advice.
+They can give you drugs called laxatives to help.

 Effects on the kidneys

 You will have blood and urine tests before and during treatment to check how well your kidneys are working.
+They will also monitor how much urine (pee) you pass during your treatment.

 Before and after each treatment, your nurses will give you extra fluids through a drip.
 This is to protect your kidneys.
 It is also important to drink at least 2 litres (3½ pints) of non-alcoholic fluid each day during treatment.

-Tell your nurse or doctor if:
+Tell your nurse or doctor if you are:

-• you are not able to drink as much as you have been asked to – for example, if you feel sick
+• not able to drink as much as you have been asked to – for example, if you feel sick

-• you are being sick or have diarrhoea
+• being sick or have diarrhoea

-• you are passing urine (peeing) less than usual.
+• passing urine (peeing) less than usual.

 Feeling tired (fatigue)